 Take a good look at your training and ask yourself if you are training your whole body or just your legs.
 If you answered yes, think about diversifying and incorporating strength training into your life.
 Yep it can be hard when you already have a very hectic schedule but it can pay huge dividends not just in reducing cramps but also in making you a faster and more efficient runner.

 If you need a guided strength training plan, have a look at this website which offers 2 levels of strength training plans.
 There is a one off payment but I have total confidence in their packages so am happy to recommend them.

 If you'd prefer a book then this is worth a look: Quick Strength for Runners: 8 Weeks to a Better Runner's Body.

 Train for the race.

-If you like to race, make sure that you do the right training.
+A key aspect in how to prevent running cramps is to make sure that you do the right training for the race.
 I know that sounds obvious but so many people either don't put in enough mileage during training or they don't practice on the type of terrain that they are going to be racing on.
 Your muscles and ligaments need to be woken up or reminded of what lies ahead.